Decisions made at Executive meeting – 24 July 2017Published Tuesday 25 July 2017

 Councillors agreed that, following an independent examiner’s report, the proposed Great Easton neighbourhood plan can progress to a referendum to be held on 12 October 2017.
 Villagers in Great Easton will vote on that date to decide whether the proposed neighbourhood plan should be adopted.
 Neighbourhood plans help communities choose where they want new homes, shops and offices to be built, and what new buildings should look like.
 When ‘made’, they are an important document when considering applications for planning permission.

 Councillors agreed that the proposed increase in Hackney Carriage fares should be put out to public consultation.
 As part of its taxi licensing function the council has the power to set the maximum rate of fares chargeable by Hackney Carriage proprietors.
 The proposals follow a request made at the last taxi trade meeting to review the current taxi tariffs set by the council.
 The request was to increase tariffs for Hackney taxis and minibuses by 5 per cent.
-The proposed new tariffs are available to view here.

 - More articles in the news archive